-The new rules regarding unlawful clauses in B2B agreements will enter into force eighteen months after the publication of the law in the Belgian Official Gazette and will only apply to contracts that are entered into, renewed or amended after this date.
+The new rules regarding unlawful clauses in B2B agreements will enter into force on the first day of the 19th month after the publication of the law in the Belgian Official Gazette (ie on 01 December 2020) and will only apply to contracts that are entered into, renewed or amended after this date.

 Misleading and/or aggressive market practices